1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 Rovyvon GL3 specifications

 Max.
-Beam intensity | 3,025 cd |
+Beam intensity3,025 cd

 Introduction:

-Rovyvon seems to specialize in EDC lights and gear.
+Rovyvon seems to specialize in EDC flashlights and gear.
 The vast majority of their lineup consists of numerous iterations of the A-series “Aurora” lights: small, pocket and keychain-friendly flashlights that pack a lot of utility in tiny bodies.
 The recent S3 Search and S3 Search Pro, Angel Eyes, and Hybrid H3 models depart a little bit from their bread-and-butter lineup, but are still EDC-centric.

 So when I was asked about reviewing a new Rovyvon, a weapon-mounted light is certainly not what I had in mind.
 But sure enough – Rovyvon has just released a pair of WMLs (weapon mounted lights).
 There’s the GL3 Pro which combines white light and a green laser.
 And then there’s the GL (non-Pro) which is a white light-only version.
 That’s what we’ll be reviewing here today – the new Rovyvon GL3.